How You Breathe While Running

 Nose breathing (inhaling and exhaling) is the most efficient method of breathing.
-It relaxes the body and stimulates the parasympathetic nervous system keeping us calm and our whole body relaxed.
+It relaxes the body and stimulates the parasympathetic nervous system, which keeps us calm and our whole body relaxed.
 It also slows down the breath and stimulates deep diaphragmatic breathing.
-It is how we breathe when we are relaxed.
+This is how we breathe when we are relaxed.

 If we breathe using our mouth, the sympathetic nervous system is stimulated and cortisol, the stress hormone, is released.
 Constantly putting our bodies in this stressful state can be dangerous to our health.
 It increases our heart rate, raises blood pressure, tightens and tenses our muscles.
 It makes running hard, very tiring and greatly increases the risk of injury.